As an Amazon Associate I earn from qualifying purchases.

 - Oil for frying

-Get oil nice and hot in a large skillet.
-You're shooting for about 350F.
+- Get oil nice and hot in a large skillet.
+You're looking for about 350F.
 Flour a few dove breasts, dredge in the egg mixture, then toss to coat in the mashed saltines.
 Do about 4 or 5 breasts at a shot and make sure they nicely coated.